kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

      // Optional configurations specific to Windows hosts.
      WindowsPodSandboxConfig windows = 9;
 +    // Configuration of QoS resources.
-+    PodQoSResources qos_resources = 10;
++    PodQOSResources qos_resources = 10;
  }

-+// PodQoSResources specifies the configuration of QoS resources of a pod.
++// PodQOSResources specifies the configuration of QoS resources of a pod.
-+message PodQoSResources {
++message PodQOSResources {
 +    // QoS resources the pod will be assigned to.
 +    // Key-value pairs where key is name of the QoS resource and value is the
 +    // name of the class.